What Causes Bed Sores?

 In and around Philadelphia, Pennsylvania, New Jersey, and the Delaware Valley, long-term care and nursing home corporate owners have a history of intentionally reducing their nursing home staffing levels to keep costs down and profits up.
 Although this may be a sensible business practice, when taken to an extreme, it places vulnerable nursing home residents at great risk of nursing home abuse and neglect, including the development and deterioration of bed sores.

-Elderly nursing home residents who are in continuous need of assistance are commonly neglected when a long-term care center or nursing home facility s short-staffed.
+Elderly nursing home residents who are in continuous need of assistance are commonly neglected when a long-term care center or nursing home facility is short-staffed.
 Nurses and their nurse aides simply do not have sufficient time to provide proper care.
 As a result, a wide variety of nursing home neglect and abuse occurs.
-Bed sore development is one of the most common signs of neglect found in short-staffed area nursing home facilities, which includes Philadelphia, Trenton, Princeton, Hopewell, and all over Pennsylvania and New Jersey.
+Bed sore development is one of the most common signs of neglect found in short-staffed area nursing home facilities, such as those in Philadelphia, Trenton, Hamilton, Newark, New Brunswick, Camden, Paterson, Jersey City, and all over Pennsylvania and New Jersey.

 You should know that the vast majority of bed sores that develop at these nursing homes are avoidable if proper care is provided.
 Stage III bedsores and Stage IV bedsores are recognized by the medical community as “never events” (egregious medical errors that should not happen); however, because some Philadelphia, PA, and NJ nursing home owners place profitability above the well-being of their residents, nursing staff is not available to provide such basic care as turning and repositioning, cleaning and feeding.